Case Study · Philippine Genealogy

 The beautiful family home in Numancia, Aklan—captured in photographs from the 1970s—represents not just individual success, but the culmination of multi-generational strategic planning that began with Felipe Tamayo's initial land acquisitions despite his physical challenges.

-Ready to uncover your own family's hidden story?
 The Tamayo case demonstrates that breakthrough discoveries are possible when you combine traditional genealogical expertise with cutting-edge technology.
-Schedule your free consultation to explore what modern research techniques can reveal about your Philippine heritage.